FerretDetective/oil-git-signs.nvim/README.md

 ### Navigation Keymaps
 <details>
     <summary>
-        Examples of some standard keymaps for jumping to changed files within the oil buffer.
+        Examples of some standard keymaps for jumping to changed files, and (un)staging files within the oil buffer.
     </summary>

 ```lua